 Not only in the past but also for the future.

 THE 5/60 CLUB

-It’s a new year!
-The 5/60 Club for 2014 is up and running and needs members to renew their commitment to the mortgage payments.
+The 5/60 Club needs members to renew their commitment to the mortgage payments.
 A donation of $5 per month or $60 for the year really helps make that payment each month.
-Our Leave A Legacy program has significantly reduced the mortgage principal so now our monthly payment is also helping to reduce the principal, not just paying interest!
 Orange 2014 stickers are available at the reception desk when you make your 5/60 Club donation.

 LEAVE A LEGACY

 BUY STUFF FROM AMAZON!
-When you purchase stuff from Amazon using the link provided on the rvgslibrary.org website (scroll down to bottom of the home page), a portion of the dollars you spend (about 2%) is donated to the Rogue Valley Genealogical Society.
-In 2013, RVGS received $126.72 from such purchases.
+When you purchase stuff from Amazon using the link provided on the rvgslibrary.org website (about 1/4 down the home page), a portion of the dollars you spend (about 2%) is donated to the Rogue Valley Genealogical Society.
+So far in 2014, RVGS received $66.10 from such purchases (as compared to $126 for all of 2013.)
 Another way to access Amazon so that RVGS receives a percentage of your purchase is to create a link to Amazon on the desktop of your computer.
-To bring up a PDF file telling you how to accomplish this, please click on the following link, Amazon Desktop Affiliate Link.
+Click on this link, Amazon Affiliate Link to bring up a PDF file telling you how to accomplish this.

 Genealogy Success Story: We welcome your stories.
 Please submit success stories to email@example.com.

 A Success Story in Atlantic Research

 By Dr. Stephen Lee Seaton